woleet/woleet-cli/README.md

 When filling --s3AccessKeyID, --s3SecretAccessKey, --s3Bucket and --s3Endpoint you will not have to specify --directory.

 In that configuration, woleet-cli will anchor/sign all files in the input bucket (regex still works), that process can be long because files will be downloaded to calculate their hashes.
-Receipts and pending files will be stored along original files in the S3 bucket.
+Proof receipts and pending files will be stored along original files in the S3 bucket.

 When using an S3-like directory, we advise to not use the --strict parameter as it will download all files at each run.